oracle/pgql-lang/spec/pgql-1.0-spec.md

 ### Operator Precedence

 Operator precedences are shown in the following list, from highest precedence to the lowest.
-An operator on a higher level is evaluated before an operator on a lower level.
+An operator on a higher level (e.g. level 1) is evaluated before an operator on a lower level (e.g. level 2).

 Level | Operator Precedence
 --- | ---